 If you’re coming to surf:

-you might want to consider a longer duration as there a couple of surf towns and beaches along Coromandel.
-We were only able to hit a few places in the weekend we spent there.
+Consider a longer duration as there a couple of surf towns and beaches along Coromandel.

 Tip: We filled up on gas in the town of Paeroa as it was way cheaper than in Auckland.
 If that name sounds familiar to you, it is.
 Paeroa is famous for being the birthplace of a particular New Zealand drink called L&P or Lemon and Paeroa.
 There are a number of antique shoes in that town!